-data Foo a (b :: $ \rightarrow $ ) where ...
+data Foo a (b :: -> ) where ...

 - There are no restrictions on the type of the data constructor, except that the result type must begin with the type constructor being defined.
-For example, in the Term data type above, the type of each constructor must end with ... -> Term .... - You cannot use a deriving clause on a GADT-style data type declaration, nor can you use record syntax.
-(It's not clear what these constructs would mean.
-For example, the record selectors might ill-typed.)
-However, you can use strictness annotations, in the obvious places in the constructor type:
+For example, in the Term data type above, the type of each constructor must end with ... -> Term - You can use record syntax on a GADT-style data type declaration: